medic/medic-docs/md/dev/style-guide.md

 ## Object / Array creation

-Use trailing commas and put *short* declarations on a single line.
+Put *short* declarations on a single line.
 Only quote keys when your interpreter complains:

 *Right:*